Difegue/LANraragi/README.md

 * Use the Client API to interact with LANraragi from other programs (Available for [many platforms!](https://sugoi.gitbook.io/lanraragi/v/dev/advanced-usage/external-readers))

 * Two different user interfaces : compact archive list with thumbnails-on-hover, or thumbnail view.

+* Localized interface with English, Chinese, and more to come.

 * Choose from 5 preinstalled responsive library styles, or add your own with CSS.